 Community support in the Howardian Hills is offered by a variety of organisations.

-Rural Action Yorkshire have worked with our communities for several years.
+Community First Yorkshire (a merger between Rural Action Yorkshire and the North Yorkshire & York Forum) have worked with our communities for several years.
 Their Community Projects Officer helps communities to:

 - Deliver projects recognised as being of importance in their Parish Plans.